dxl495/431-2020/classes/class21/README.md

 3. The [ggplot2 book](https://ggplot2-book.org/) by Hadley Wickham, Danielle Navarro, and Thomas Lin Pedersen is ramping up its third edition.
 If you're looking for a cookbook, though, I'd recommend the [R Graphics Cookbook](https://r-graphics.org/) by Winston Chang.
 4. [Explore your activity on Google with R](https://towardsdatascience.com/explore-your-activity-on-google-with-r-how-to-analyze-and-visualize-your-search-history-1fb74e5fb2b6) is an interesting piece posted 2020-11-06 by Saul Beuntello at [Towards Data Science](https://towardsdatascience.com/).

-## What Should I Be Doing?
+## What Are the Remaining Deliverables This Semester?

+### Due Before Thanksgiving Break (prior to 2020-11-20)

-1. The [Class Survey](https://thomaselove.github.io/431-2020-projectB/survey1.html) (used for Project B Study 1 data) is due Wednesday 2020-11-11 at 11 PM.
-This replaces the Minute Paper after Class 21 that was planned.
+1. The [Class Survey](https://thomaselove.github.io/431-2020-projectB/survey1.html) (used for Project B Study 1 data) is due tomorrow (Wednesday 2020-11-11) at 11 PM.
+    - This replaces the Minute Paper after Class 21 that was originally planned.
+    - Once Dr. Love has processed these data and provided them to you, you will be completely able to do all of Project B Study 1.
 2. [Lab 07](https://github.com/THOMASELOVE/431-2020/blob/master/labs/README.md) is due at 9 PM on Monday 2020-11-16.
+    - Remember that your lowest two lab grades this semester are ignored, so you can skip two if you did well on the others, although Labs 7 and 8 are an excellent way to build up skills for Quiz 2 and Project B.
+3. There will be a Minute Paper after Class 23 due 2020-11-18.
-3. The Project B [Study 2 Data Plan](https://thomaselove.github.io/431-2020-projectB/your5.html) is due at noon on Thursday 2020-11-19.
+4. The Project B [Study 2 Data Plan](https://thomaselove.github.io/431-2020-projectB/your5.html) is due at noon on Thursday 2020-11-19.

+### After Thanksgiving Break, we have two classes and five deliverables.

-4. Be sure to watch the five extra videos associated with Class 20, that you'll find in the **Class 20 Extra Videos** folder in our Shared Google Drive, before we return from Thanksgiving Break on 2020-11-30.
+5. Be sure to watch the five extra videos associated with Class 20, that you'll find in the **Class 20 Extra Videos** folder in our Shared Google Drive, before we return from Thanksgiving Break on 2020-11-30.
-5. [Lab 08](https://github.com/THOMASELOVE/431-2020/blob/master/labs/README.md) is due at 9 PM on Monday 2020-11-30.
+6. [Lab 08](https://github.com/THOMASELOVE/431-2020/blob/master/labs/README.md) is due at 9 PM on Monday 2020-11-30.
+    - Remember that your lowest two lab grades this semester are ignored, so you can skip two if you did well on the others, although Labs 7 and 8 are an excellent way to build up skills for Quiz 2 and Project B.
+7. There will be a Minute Paper after Class 25 due 2020-12-02.
+8. [Project B] is due 2020-12-10 at Noon.
+    - All of you will be submitting your (group's) Study 1 Report (Rmd and HTML) and Study 2 Report (Rmd and HTML).
+    - All of you will submit a self-evaluation Google Form that Dr. Love will make available on 2020-12-01.
+    - Most of you will submit a video recording of yourself talking about your project in response to questions Dr. Love will provide on 2020-12-01.
+    - Some of you (about 12 project groups in all) will instead meet with Dr. Love via Zoom to discuss Project B either on 2020-12-09, 12-10 or 12-11.
+    - You'll know which oral presentation (recording or meeting) you'll need to do by 2020-12-01, when you get the questions.
+9. Quiz 2 will be made available to you by 5 PM on Friday 2020-12-04, the day after our last class.
+It was originally supposed to be due on 2020-12-08, but I've now moved that deadline back to Friday 2020-12-11 at noon.